MachineCalcs

 • Press-in force and torque capacity use the friction coefficient μ — pick it conservatively, as it is the largest source of uncertainty.

-• Ignores surface-roughness flattening (which reduces the effective interference), temperature and centrifugal effects; check the hub hoop stress against its yield strength.
+• Ignores surface-roughness flattening (which reduces the effective interference), service temperature and centrifugal effects; check the hub hoop stress against its yield strength.

 How it works